antonio37tsarenko-boop/antonio37tsarenko-boop/README.md

 # 💫 About Me:
-🔭 I’m working on https://neat-studio.ru<br>🌱 I’m currently learning advanced nestJs techniques<br>💬 How to reach me: @tsarenko0<br>🏆 Winner of hackathon PROD in Minsk
+🔭 I’m working on https://neat-studio.ru<br>🌱 I’m currently learning basic algorithms and data structures<br>🏆 Winner of hackathon PROD in Minsk<br>💬 How to reach me: @tsarenko0

 # 💻 Tech Stack: